lexandro/dockery/README.md

 - Fix: Adding new host sometimes causing index by errors.

 0.6
 - Add: show containerdetails/ cpu/network datastream as diagram/graph or stg. else

+0.6.1
+- Add: paging of containers
+- Add: select all/select page on containers

+0.6.2
+- Add: paging of images
+- Add: select all/select page on images

 Not scheduled
 =============